FilipKlaesson/dbo/README.md

 Running <b>optimize()</b> will generate the following output:

-1. regret
+* regret

-    Reports the mean over the n_runs together with the 95% confidence bound error (.csv)
+    * Report with mean regret over the n_runs together with the 95% confidence bound error (.csv)

-    Plot of the mean regret together with 95% confidence bounds (.png/.pdf)
+    * Plots of mean regret together with 95% confidence bounds (.png/.pdf)

-2. bo*
+* bo*

-    Plots of every iteration in the optimization algorithm (.png/.pdf)
+    * Plots of every iteration in the optimization algorithm (.png/.pdf)

-    Gif of the progress in the optimization algorithm      (.gif)
+    * Gif of the progress in the optimization algorithm      (.gif)

  ---